djmisha/events/roadmap.md

 - start DB with artist data, including bios

-### SEO

-- SEO: Homepage - Title and Description - need keyword research
-- Better SEO on City Pages - need keyword research
-- Better SEO on Artist Pages - need keyword research

 ## 2024 Completed

-- [x] put Ads on artist pages
+- [x] Better SEO on City Pages - need keyword research
 - [x] if user visited a city, show that city on homepage and navigation, store all visited locations in context
 - [x] hold top artists data so that it can be shown on the homepage
 - [x] need to get ads approved by Google÷